Procedure Time30 min.

 Also, while media or friends may make it seem like the best thing, sometimes Dysport™ is actually not the right solution for what a patient is trying to have treated.
 Depending on what is bothering you, we may recommend another treatment path, or a mix of different solutions.
 Dysport™ is just one of many products and facial procedures available at our skincare clinic.
 Because of the extensiveness of what we do, we are able to give custom, ‘on target’ solutions to our clients.

-So, while we can’t give exact pricing until we see you for an in-person consultation, we can let you know that typical Dysport™ treatments start at $275 and go up from there.
+So, while we can’t give exact pricing until we see you for an in-person consultation, we can let you know that our typical, Vancouver Dysport™ treatments (in Surrey) start at $275 and go up from there.
 This is just to give you a ballpark figure, to know what to expect.
 And, this base rate is subject to change without notice.

-Our pricing is a flat fee for service time, equipment, expertise and the cost of the product itself.
+Our pricing is a flat fee for service time, equipment, doctor or nurse expertise and the cost of the product itself.
 Plus of course, any follow up medical treatment or visits that may be needed afterwards.

 Based on RealSelf.com, on over 970 reviews, people report having paid an average of $598 CAD for Dysport™ treatments.
 However, this from an extreme low, to an extreme high, and entirely based on user inputs.
 We mention this just to give you an idea of general industry pricing.
 That said, the same website also claims that 96% said it was “worth it”!